-At a sharp bend in the Ranipool area of Gangtok, on one side you see a huge board announcing the Mayfair Gangtok and on the other hand a colorful Garuda with folded hands.
+At a sharp bend in the Ranipool area of Gangtok, on one side you see a huge board announcing the Luxury Hotel, and on the other hand a colorful Garuda with folded hands.
 Garuda is a common symbol used in Sikkim – something that is rarely seen outside the state.
 I wonder if the mythical Garuda has a Sikkim connection.

-Driftwood is a natural art.
-It is wood that has drifted along rivers, lakes, oceans and has taken curious shapes.
+Pieces of driftwood are natural art.
+It is wood that has drifted along rivers, lakes, and oceans and has taken curious shapes.
 There are people who collect driftwood.
-I was happy to see a few pieces of driftwood that were aesthetically placed at various places in the Mayfair Gangtok premises.
+I was happy to see a few pieces of driftwood that were aesthetically placed at various places on the hotel premises.

 Library at Mayfair Gangtok

 I love the spaces that have books as an integral part of them.
-Library at Mayfair Gangtok is breathtakingly beautiful and inviting.
-For me, it was the loveliest spot in the whole property.
+The library at the hotel is breathtakingly beautiful and inviting.
+For me, it was the loveliest spot on the whole property.
 Even if you are not much of a book reader you would love to sit back and flip the pages of many coffee table books on Sikkim or the colorful magazines here.

 Apart from this, there is a recreation of the jungle around their Jungle Cafe.